machal/cssmine-content/content/css3-border-image.md

 border-image-slice: 20;
 ```

-And that's all there is to it.
+And that’s all there is to it.
 You can try an example at
 [cdpn.io/e/zdyIJ](http://cdpn.io/e/zdyIJ).

 An Example with a Bitmap Image as a Background
 ----------------------------------------------

-First, let's define the border sizes and a fallback for older browsers:
+First, let’s define the border sizes and a fallback for older browsers:

 ```css
 border-color: green;